Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 "Our students absolutely are relying on this," says Scott Skaro, the financial aid director at United Tribes Technical College, in North Dakota.

-He says tribal colleges will be hit especially hard by this uncertainty, because more than 80-percent of their students qualify for a federal Pell Grant.
+He says tribal colleges will be hit especially hard by this uncertainty because more than 80% of their students qualify for a federal Pell Grant.

 Robert Muhammad, director of financial aid at Howard University, shares that concern.